iifl-logo

 Advertisement

-In 2024, the Indian entertainment industrys advertising landscape is marked by rapid growth, digital transformation, and evolving consumer behavior.
+In 2025, the Indian entertainment industrys advertising landscape is marked by rapid growth, digital transformation, and evolving consumer behaviour.
 While digital platforms are leading the charge, traditional media continues to hold significant value.
 The key to success for advertisers lies in leveraging technology, embracing innovative ad formats, and maintaining a consumer-centric approach to create impactful and engaging advertising campaigns.

 Distribution

-Television subscription revenues in India increased 2% in 2023, despite a fall of 2 million pay TV homes, due to an approximately 4% increase in TV subscription ARPUs, which reached INR 274 (gross of taxes) at end-customer prices during the year.
+Television subscription revenues in India decreased 3% in 2024, despite a reduction of 6.4 million in pay TV homes, due to an approximately 2.5% increase in TV subscription ARPUs, which reached INR 281 (gross of taxes) at end-customer prices during the year.
 While broadcasters increased channel prices uniformly, ARPU increased differently across markets, in some cases resulting in an increase in under-declared households/pirated households, as LCOs could not pass on price increases to end consumers.

-The fall in pay television homes has been attributed to cord-cutting and movement to connected TVs at the top end of the market, growth of alternate entertainment options and digital platforms, as well as availability of a sizeable content bouquet for Hindi speaking markets on free television (DD FreeDish), which remained stable in 2023 and provided a competitive offering to the base pack on pay TV.
+The fall in pay television homes has been attributed to continued movement to connected TVs at the top end of the market, growth of alternate entertainment options and digital platforms, as well as availability of a sizeable content bouquet for Hindi speaking markets on free television, which grew in 2024

-Broadcasters whom we interviewed claimed to have earned revenues for between 105 to 110 million paid subscriptions in 2023, as compared to 110 to 130 million reported in 2021, indicating a potential base of pirated connections between 10 and 15 million homes.
+Broadcasters whom earned revenues for between 111 to 160 million paid subscriptions in 2024, as compared to 118 to 163 million reported in 2023, indicating a potential base of pirated connections between 10 and 15 million homes.

-Television subscriptions (in million) : Industry discussions, billing reports, TRAI data, EY analysis
+Television subscriptions (in million) : Industry discussions, billing reports, TRAI data, FICCI-EY Report 2025 analysis

 Radio